swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 Here, we have a property for which we can delay initialization until later.
 When we do set a value, it will be copied via `NSCopying`'s `copy` method.

 Composition is implemented by nesting later wrapper types inside earlier wrapper types, where the innermost nested type is the original property's type.
-For the example above, the backing storage will be of type `DelayedMutable<Copying<UIBezierPath>>`, and the synthesized getter/setter for `path` will look through both levels of `.value`:
+For the example above, the backing storage will be of type `DelayedMutable<Copying<UIBezierPath>>`, and the synthesized getter/setter for `path` will look through both levels of `.wrappedValue`:

 ```swift
 var $path: DelayedMutable<Copying<UIBezierPath>> = .init()